Ensembl/ensembl-genes-metadata/README.md

 You would need to edit `$ENSCODE/ensembl-genes-metadata/config/registry.ini`

-Note: The registry.ini file is the configuration file that contains the genbank accessions for custom registration and the database connection settings.
+Note: The registry.ini file is the configuration file that contains the genbank accessions and the database connection settings.

 Then you can run
 ```